Asset allocation: Performance indicators

 McGuigan described an examination of funds that were in the top quartile of performance during 1983 to 1993.
 During the second measurement period of 1993 to 2003, only 28.57% of the funds remained in the top quartile.
 33.33% of the funds dropped to the second quartile.
 The rest of the funds dropped to the third or fourth quartile.

 In fact, low cost was a more reliable indicator of performance.
 Bogle noted that an examination of five-year performance data of large-cap blend funds revealed that the lowest cost quartile funds had the best performance, and the highest cost quartile funds had the worst performance.

 Return versus risk trade-off

 In asset allocation planning, the decision on the amount of stocks versus bonds in one's portfolio is a very important decision.
-Simply buying stocks without regard of a possible bear market can result in panic selling later.
-One's true risk tolerance can be hard to gauge until having experienced a real bear market with money invested in the market.
+Simply buying stocks without regard of a possible recession period can result in panic selling later.
+One's true risk tolerance can be hard to gauge until having experienced a real declining market with money invested in the market.
 Finding the proper balance is key.

 The tables show why asset allocation is important.
-It determines an investor's future return, as well as the bear market burden that he or she will have to carry successfully to realize the returns.
+It determines an investor's future return, as well as the burden of a declining (bear) market that he or she will have to carry successfully to realize the returns.